Azure-Samples/linux-postgres-migration/modules/3-configure-linux-application-workload.md

 ## Connect to the Azure virtual machine by using the Azure CLI

-1. Get the currently logged-in user and the VM ID
+1. Get the currently signed in user and the VM ID:

     ```bash
     USER_ID=$(az ad signed-in-user show --query id --output tsv)
     VM_ID=$(az vm show --resource-group 240900-linux-postgres --name vm-1 --query id --output tsv)
     ```

-    **Alert:** This may take a couple minutes to complete.
+    >**Alert:** This may take a couple minutes to complete.

-1. Assign the Virtual Machine Administrator Login role to the user for the VM
+1. Assign the **Virtual Machine Administrator Login** role to the user for the VM:

     ```bash
     az role assignment create \